ashraf1600/Implement-existing-CPU-scheduling-algorithms-and-design-a-new-algorithm./README.md

 1. Sort processes by arrival time.
 2. For each process, calculate the priority.
 3. For processes with the same priority:
     a.
-Choose the one with the longest burst time.
+Choose the one with the shortest burst time.
 4. Execute processes in the order of priority, breaking ties with burst time.
 5. Calculate Average Waiting Time (A.W.T), Average Turnaround Time (A.T.T), and Average Response Time (A.R.T).
 6. Display results in a Gantt Chart format.